 For being a baby, you only need to give them soft books to enjoy.
 Let them chew on them, and feel them.
 Buy them a good black and white book as the contrast really helps.
 Get them some soft books with crinkle paper inside so they can hear it crackle.
 Just because your baby is a baby, it doesn’t mean they aren’t learning.

 Constantly talk to them.
 When you hand them a book, tell them a few times that it’s a book.
-When they crinkle it up, give a gasp or awe, and say, “Woooow, listen, it’s making a noise.”
-Everything, you do with your child can be verbally told at the same time.
+I used Sign Language by mimicking my hands together as a book by opening and closing them.
+With a noise book, when they crinkle it up, give a gasp or awe, and say, “Woooow, listen, it’s making a noise.”
+Everything you do with your child can be verbally connected at the same time.
 They will understand what a book is before they can even say it.
 Just speak verbally about things as you do them.
-You don’t need to talk about the past, and what you will be doing tomorrow.
+You don’t need to talk about the past or what you will be doing tomorrow.
 That would be pointless.
 They need a connection that meets the physical and verbal.
 You can do it with eating too.
 For example, you’re feeding them an apple.
 You tell them it’s an apple.
 Then, let them eat the apple, tell them, “Yummmy, apple.
 Do you like apple?”
 Most parents already do this with food, but you can start to do this with books too once they can hold their heads up.

 That being said, don’t overstimulate and change it up.
 You are not “teaching” them.
 You are just connecting two points to a puzzle, and each time you bring out the same book or a book with the same image, you are reasserting that those two points connect.
-Turn the pages, talk about each page and go at decent pace for the child to enjoy, and not feel overwhelmed.
+Turn the pages, talk about each page and go at a decent pace for the child to enjoy, and not feel overwhelmed.
+If they are bored, then put it down for a while.

 5-8 Months Old